nautobot/nautobot-plugin-chatops-meraki/README.md

 A plugin for [Nautobot](https://github.com/nautobot/nautobot).

+Cisco Meraki is a complete cloud-managed networking solution. - Wireless, switching, security, WAN optimization, and MDM, centrally managed over the web.

 ## Installation

-The plugin is available as a Python package in pypi and can be installed with pip
+The plugin is available as a Python package in PYPI and can be installed with pip

 ```shell
 pip install git+https://github.com/networktocode-llc/nautobot-plugin-chatops-meraki.git